auntyellow/math/monge.md

-Radical center and Monge's theorem can be easily proved by Euclidean geometry.
+Radical center and Monge's theorem have easy synthetic proofs.
 However, here we use coordinate approach to cover these cases:

 - The intersections of two circles may be imaginary points, but there exists a straight line passing through them.
 - The tangent lines to two circles may be imaginary lines, but their intersection point is real.